Course Descriptions - English

 ENGLISH 12 ADVANCED PLACEMENT (AELC12)

-Prerequisite: Completion of English 11 Honours or, space permitting, a recommended B standing or higher in English 11.
+Requisite skills are learned in: Completion of English 11 Honours or, space permitting, a recommended B standing or higher in English 11.

 Do you have a passion for English?
 Do you enjoy reading and writing?
 Do you love to discuss challenging ideas and abstract concepts?
 Do you enjoy rhetorical questions?
 AP Literature and Composition is a course that goes beyond the concepts and ideas of regular senior English.
 This course follows the College Board Advanced Placement criteria and, upon the successful completion of the exam, is the equivalent of a first-year post-secondary English course.